theforeman/theforeman.org/_posts/Edit _posts/2021-08-10-new_search_design_proposal_-_asking_for_feedback.md

 #### **Tell us what you think**

 These designs were discussed just with a small number of users, therefore we would like to invite you to share your opinions with us.
 You could either [fill out a short questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSd_sx4AQquUKTKQnJZIHU00ZAySRnBj7-4pExcuRCcblZ0h7A/viewform "Questionnaire"), leave a comment under the article, or drop me a message.

+This is just a design proposal, which may not be implemented exactly in this way.
+Recently, PF4 has been looking at our requirements and working on their own solution (not very different from proposed one here).